Byron Sigcho-Lopez: Political career

+In February 2025, staff from Sigcho-Lopez's ward office removed Block Club Chicago reporter Francia Garcia Hernandez from a community meeting regarding the reopening of a Pilsen bar.
+The meeting had been publicly announced and was held at a Chicago Public Schools facility; two other reporters were permitted to remain.
+His office initially stated that CPS permission for media had not been obtained, a claim CPS contradicted.
+The U.S. Press Freedom Tracker recorded the incident.

 On March 22, 2024, Sigcho-Lopez spoke at a City Hall rally against the Gaza war at which Marine veteran Zachary Kam had burned a flag that he had flown while on tour in Afghanistan.
-Thus prompted some of Sigcho-Lopez's City Council colleagues to call for him step down as chairman of the Council's Housing Committee.
+This prompted some of Sigcho-Lopez's City Council colleagues to call for him step down as chairman of the Council's Housing Committee.
 On April 1, 2024, a resolution to remove him as chair failed 29 to 16.

+On January 28, 2026, Sigcho-Lopez announced his campaign for the U.S. House of Representatives in Illinois's 4th district.
+Sigcho-Lopez was running as an independent.

+In July 2026, the Illinois State Board of Elections removed Sigcho-Lopez from the November ballot in the 4th Congressional District after finding his petitions more than 1,200 valid signatures short of the requirement for independent candidates.
+He subsequently filed suit in federal court challenging the signature requirement as unconstitutional, and in August 2026 ended his congressional campaign and announced a bid for reelection as alderman.

 Personal life

 Sigcho-Lopez is married to Loreen Targos.
 In June 2022, Sigcho-Lopez and Targos became parents to triplets.

+In August 2026, Byron Sigcho’s previously sealed divorce papers were unsealed and it revealed he has an alleged porn, sex and escort addiction.
+Sigcho has denied the claims.
+The judge court granted the divorced based on testimony.